timdhoffmann/unity-project-style-guide/README.md

 # Unity Project Style Guide
 A style guide for keeping your Unity projects tidy and organized.
 Compiled from several best practices resources (see the resources section at the end of the document).

+## Unity Project Template
+This style guide now includes a Unity project template with minimal setup according to this guide and the new .NET4.0 scripting runtime version and Api compatibility activated.

 ## Files, Folders and Project Structure

 ### Naming